 1. Stay on the same page.

-To be on the same page with your boss, you need to spend time with him or her.
+To be on the same page with your boss, you need to communicate.
 There is no shortcut.
-Getting more time on your boss’s calendar, especially if you are an executive or middle manager, gives you more time to get into the details and stay on the same page.
+Getting more time on your boss’s calendar, especially if you are an executive or middle manager, gives you more time to discuss details and stay on the same page.

 In an ideal world, managers would need to interact with their juniors on a frequent basis.
 In reality though, juniors need to act to get the time they want with their bosses.
 The more time spent together, the easier it is for your boss to know if you are on the same page.
 This results in a less stressful working environment.